How much free time you have in a day dictates the maximum hours you can spend on your blog.

-But are you sure that you can keep this schedule for months without burning out?
-I can tell you this happened twice to me already.
+But are you sure you can keep this schedule for months without burning out?
+I can tell you this happened four times to me already.
 And it’s not a nice thing to happen.

 Oh, and when I’m talking about burning out, I don’t mean not feeling like writing today.
 I’m talking about not feeling like writing for weeks or even months.

 If you feel inspired to write a lot right now, do it.
 But you don’t need to publish all the posts immediately.
 Don’t mess with your content publishing frequency until you have enough posts to last for the next month.
 So even if you do burn out, at least you’ll have posts to publish without messing up your schedule.

 5. Publish consistently

 Publishing 30 posts this month and 4 the next one is bad.

 - Not only because your readers won’t know when to expect your posts